mikkohei13/Lastuja/docs/readme.md

 ![DINA](https://github.com/DINA-Web/dina_logo/raw/master/Dina%20final%20logo%20horizontal.png "DINA")

 The DINA-project is creating a web-based collection management system **DINA-Web** which has the potential to cover all major natural history collections in Sweden.
-The project is run at the BI group of the Swedish Museum of Natural History (NRM), under the name DINA-IRIS and together with the [international DINA consortium](http://dina-project.net).
+The project is run at the Swedish Museum of Natural History (NRM), under the name DINA-IRIS and together with the [international DINA consortium](http://dina-project.net).

+<br><br>

 ## Latest news

+- [2018-04-17] - **TO BE ADDED** (see Github for now)
 - [2018-04-03 - New fields for registration form](2018-04-03)
 - [2018-03-26 - Design and development of registration form](2018-03-26)
 - [2018-03-13 - Database and API improvements](2018-03-13)